 With the Green Pass, you have access to separate First-class carriages, extra-wide seats, more luggage space, and more privacy.
 Depending on the train, you’ll also get free amenities like drinks, Oshibori hand-towels, and candy.
 The Green Pass is helpful during the peak tourist season, especially during the Golden Week in Japan, when the trains are very busy.

-JR Pass can be used on all bullet trains except for the Nozomi and Mizuho on the Tokaido and Sanyo lines.
+JR Pass can be used on almost all bullet trains.
+The exceptions are Nozomi and Mizuho on the Tokaido and Sanyo lines.

-As I said at the beginning of the article, assessing the worth buying a Japan Rail Pass depends on your individual travel plans.
-Here are two case studies, one shows you when a JR Pass saves you money and the other shows a case when the JR Pass is not necessary.
+As I said at the beginning of the article, I would definitely recommend buying the Japan Rail Pass.
+You can assess the worth of buying a Japan Rail Pass depending on your individual travel plans.
+To make this decision easy to visualize, I will present two case studies, one where a JR Pass saves you money and the other where the JR Pass is not necessary.